On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Highly-Transferable Examples

-In this section, we attempt to find an optimal ensemble model that can be used to craft adversarial examples that strongly transfer across other models.
-We then distill the ensemble attack into universal word replacement rules that can be used to generate the adversarial examples with high transferability.
-These rules can help us to identify dataset biases and analyze global model behavior.
+Next, we discuss how to find an optimal ensemble model that can be used to craft adversarial examples that strongly transfer across other models.
+We then distill the ensemble attack into adversarial word replacement rules that can be used to generate adversarial examples with high transferability.
+These rules can also help us to identify dataset biases and analyze global model behaviors.